Updated: Dec 9, 2021

 This is one of the most common mistakes I see from students.

-An extended metaphor (or conceit) is a single metaphor or analogy that exists through your entire essay.
-Here is an example:
+An extended metaphor is a single metaphor or analogy used through your entire essay.

 Sometimes an extended metaphor is like a fried egg: you start with your idea, which is like the egg inside its shell, but then you have to crack the egg (or start writing your idea), and then you realize that life is messier than you originally expected (like how the egg is messy) but if you’re patient (like cooking the egg, get it?) you can eventually end up shoehorning this metaphor into your whole essay even though your topic actually has nothing to do with eggs.

 You end up with something that looks like this: